 In the 2016 competition, two hundred and sixteen original unpublished poems were submitted on the theme:

 A way through the woods

-The winners will receive their prizes at the poetry evening during the Binsted Arts Weekend,
+The winners received their prizes at the poetry evening during the Binsted Arts Weekend,

 in Binsted Church, West Sussex, BN18 0LL, on Saturday 11 June at 7.30.

-The Winners and those with Commendations will read out their poems,
+The Winners and those with Commendations read out their poems,

 supported by a commentary from Maggie Sawkins.

 The competition judge, Maggie Sawkins, won the Ted Hughes Award for

 New Work in Poetry 2013, for her Live Literature production ‘Zones of Avoidance’.

 Rose Bray, from Steyning, West Sussex, for ‘Raising the Bowman’